kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/cluster-class/write-clusterclass.md

 **Setting variable values in the Cluster**

-The user can now provide a value for the variable in the Cluster.
+After creating a ClusterClass with a variable definition, the user can now provide a value for the variable in the Cluster as in the example below.

 ```yaml
 apiVersion: cluster.x-k8s.io/v1beta1